-During the second quarter of 2010, we entered into several forward currency contracts which qualified as cash flow hedges.
-The objective of these hedges is to protect the currency risk associated with forecasted US Dollar (USD) denominated raw material purchases made by Euro (EUR) functional entities which result from changes in the EUR/USD exchange rate.
+During the second and third quarter of 2010, we entered into several forward currency contracts which qualified as cash flow hedges.
+The objective of these hedges is to protect against the currency risk associated with forecasted US Dollar (USD) denominated raw material purchases made by Euro (EUR) functional entities which result from changes in the EUR/USD exchange rate.
+The effective portions of cash flow hedges are recorded in OCI as a component of "Gains (losses) on derivatives qualifying as hedges" in the accompanying Consolidated Statement of Income.
+Realized gains/(losses) remain in AOCI until the hedged item is recognized in earnings.